xxsc0529/genai-toolbox/docs/en/resources/tools/looker/looker-get-filters.md

 ## About

-A `looker-get-filters` tool returns all the filters from a given explore in a given mode in the source.
+A `looker-get-filters` tool returns all the filters from a given explore in a given model in the source.

 It's compatible with the following sources: